seanbreckenridge/exobrain/shell/bash_notes/README.md

 The rest of these notes are from the [Google StyleGuide](https://google.github.io/styleguide/shellguide.html), which is fantastic.

-Dont need to use the `function` keyword, as its optional.
+Don't need to use the `function` keyword, as its optional.
 Also, there aren't really functions, they're procedures/methods.
 No reason to break POSIX compliance and using `function`.

 Using hyphens (or nothing) instead of underscores for variable/script names.